wcheek/Easy-AWS-CDK-FTP-Server/README.md

 # Cheap & Easy AWS FTP Server with EC2 and S3

+The github repository for this project is [here!](https://github.com/wcheek/Easy-AWS-CDK-FTP-Server/tree/main).

 ## Introduction

 Using `AWS CDK` we can quickly deploy a small `EC2 Instance` to act as an